Crossvault Capital Management LLC Sells 2,093 Shares of Salesforce, Inc. (NYSE:CRM)

 Crossvault Capital Management LLC cut its position in Salesforce, Inc. (NYSE:CRM – Get Rating) by 5.5% in the first quarter, according to its most recent Form 13F filing with the SEC.
 The institutional investor owned 36,298 shares of the CRM provider’s stock after selling 2,093 shares during the quarter.
 Salesforce makes up approximately 2.5% of Crossvault Capital Management LLC’s investment portfolio, making the stock its 18th largest holding.
 Crossvault Capital Management LLC’s holdings in Salesforce were worth $7,707,000 at the end of the most recent reporting period.

-A number of other large investors have also added to or reduced their stakes in the company.
-State Street Corp raised its holdings in Salesforce by 3.3% in the fourth quarter.
-State Street Corp now owns 44,253,857 shares of the CRM provider’s stock worth $11,246,233,000 after purchasing an additional 1,417,895 shares in the last quarter.
-Geode Capital Management LLC raised its holdings in Salesforce by 3.8% in the fourth quarter.
-Geode Capital Management LLC now owns 15,448,821 shares of the CRM provider’s stock worth $3,914,460,000 after purchasing an additional 564,493 shares in the last quarter.
-Fisher Asset Management LLC raised its holdings in Salesforce by 4.6% in the first quarter.
-Fisher Asset Management LLC now owns 15,234,715 shares of the CRM provider’s stock worth $3,234,635,000 after purchasing an additional 669,616 shares in the last quarter.
-Jennison Associates LLC raised its holdings in Salesforce by 42.2% in the fourth quarter.
-Jennison Associates LLC now owns 13,808,917 shares of the CRM provider’s stock worth $3,509,260,000 after purchasing an additional 4,096,666 shares in the last quarter.
+A number of other large investors have also added to or reduced their stakes in CRM.
+State Street Corp increased its holdings in shares of Salesforce by 3.3% during the fourth quarter.
+State Street Corp now owns 44,253,857 shares of the CRM provider’s stock valued at $11,246,233,000 after acquiring an additional 1,417,895 shares in the last quarter.
+Geode Capital Management LLC increased its holdings in shares of Salesforce by 3.8% during the fourth quarter.
+Geode Capital Management LLC now owns 15,448,821 shares of the CRM provider’s stock valued at $3,914,460,000 after acquiring an additional 564,493 shares in the last quarter.
+Fisher Asset Management LLC increased its holdings in shares of Salesforce by 4.6% during the first quarter.
+Fisher Asset Management LLC now owns 15,234,715 shares of the CRM provider’s stock valued at $3,234,635,000 after acquiring an additional 669,616 shares in the last quarter.
+Jennison Associates LLC increased its holdings in shares of Salesforce by 42.2% during the fourth quarter.
+Jennison Associates LLC now owns 13,808,917 shares of the CRM provider’s stock valued at $3,509,260,000 after acquiring an additional 4,096,666 shares in the last quarter.
 Finally, Norges Bank acquired a new position in shares of Salesforce during the fourth quarter valued at about $2,689,030,000.
 77.75% of the stock is currently owned by institutional investors.

 Analyst Ratings Changes